OmegaAOL/Firefox-3-Theme-NEW/README.md

 ***Why not just use Firefox 3 instead of settling for a cobbled-together, subpar theme?***

 I really do hope nobody is considering this.
 Firefox 3 was released almost 17 years ago.
-If you really want Firefox 3, you may download it from Mozilla for 32-bit Windows, 32-bit OS X, and 32-bit Linux at https://ftp.mozilla.org/pub/firefox/releases/3.6.9/
+If you really want Firefox 3, you may download it from Mozilla for Windows, OS X pre-Mojave, and Linux at https://ftp.mozilla.org/pub/firefox/releases/3.6.9/

 For perfectionists, I highly recommend ***Pale Moon*** with the ***Aeromoon*** theme for a pixel-perfect Firefox 3 look while also being fast (enough) and compatible with nearly all modern sites.
 *Pale Moon* can be downloaded at https://palemoon.org/ and *Aeromoon* can be installed at https://addons.palemoon.org/addon/aeromoon/